Degenerative joint disease | Ligament Laxity, Osteoarthritis and Joint Instability

-Degenerative joint disease (DJD) is a painful degenerative condition that results in the deterioration of the cartilage tissues that support the weight-bearing joints in the body.
+Degenerative joint disease (DJD) is a painful condition that results in the deterioration of the cartilage tissues that support the weight-bearing joints in the body.
 Once the cartilage is thinned or lost, the constant grinding of bones against each other causes pain and stiffness around the joint.
 Abnormal and excess bone formations (bone spurs) grow from the damaged bones, causing further pain and stiffness.
+These are the classic signs of joint instability.

 It is important to note that, although associated with old age,osteoarthritis and degenerative joint disease are not simply a result of the aging process, nor are they a result of general wear and tear on joints.